The European Dream

-The European Dream: How Europe's Vision of the Future Is Quietly Eclipsing the American Dream is a book, by Jeremy Rifkin published on August 19, 2004, by Jeremy P. Tarcher Inc. Rifkin describes the emergence and evolution of the European Union over the past five decades, as well as key differences between European and North American values.
+The European Dream: How Europe's Vision of the Future Is Quietly Eclipsing the American Dream is a book written by Jeremy Rifkin and published by Jeremy P. Tarcher Inc. on 19 August 2004.
+Rifkin describes the emergence and evolution of the European Union over the past five decades, as well as key differences between European and North American values.
 He argues that the European Union, which he describes as the first truly postmodern governing body, is already an economic superpower rivaling the US, and has the potential to become a full world superpower.

 Overview

 According to Rifkin, the "European Dream" is one in which individuals find security not through individual accumulation of wealth, but through connectivity and respect for human rights.
 Rifkin's concept of connectivity is displayed in the Dutch people's quest for gezelligheid (meaning a cozy, inclusive environment), as well as the social market theories that have dominated French and German economic planning since WWII.
 Rifkin argues that this model is better-suited to 21st-century challenges than the "American Dream".